 This translation is more or less the same as the CTS Bible.
-During the 16th and 17th centuries when some Christians separated themselves from the Church and set up their own faith communities they edited the Bible and removed various texts from the scriptures.
+During the 16 and the 17 centuries when some Christians separated themselves from the Church and then set up their own faith communities they edited the Bible and removed various texts from the scriptures.
 Therefore some Bible translations do not have all the books that we pray with like Tobit, Judith, Baruch, Wisdom, Sirach (also known as Ecclesiasticus), Maccabees and some additions to the Books of Daniel and Esther.

 I look forward to our scriptural wander together as we all continue to grow and know the Lord more and listen to where He is calling us to be.